syscoin/blockbook/docs/api.md

 Response for Ethereum-type coins.
 There is always only one *vin*, only one *vout*, possibly an array of *tokenTransfers* and *ethereumSpecific* part.
 Note that *tokenTransfers* will also exist for any coins exposing a token interface including Ethereum and Syscoin.
 Missing is *hex* field:

+Note for Syscoin: SPT (Syscoin Platform Token) transactions will include `assetInfo` fields in `vin` and `vout` containing `assetGuid` and `value` for the SPT assets being transferred.
+The transaction may also include a `tokenType` field and `memo` field for SPT-specific data.

 ```javascript
 {
   "txid": "0xb78a36a4a0e7d708d595c3b193cace8f5b420e72e1f595a5387d87de509f0806",